starryMirai/strawberry-starter/src/posts/example_posts/installation.md

 ---
 Here's how to get started with your new blog:
 1. **Download & Unzip Strawberry Starter**.
+    - ✦ If you want to have comments, please grab it from this [Github](https://github.com/starryMirai/strawberry-starter), or follow the [comments guide](posts/example_posts/installation) on how to update an existing installation.
-    - You can grab it from [itch.io](https://bagenzo.itch.io/strawberry-starter) or [Github](https://github.com/kate-bagenzo/strawberry-starter).
+    - You can grab the original from [itch.io](https://bagenzo.itch.io/strawberry-starter) or [Github](https://github.com/kate-bagenzo/strawberry-starter).
     - Unzip it wherever - you can move the folder around later without issues, so don't worry.
 2. **Download & Install Node**.
     - Node is a javascript runtime that lets you create things for the web.